stratoskar/emotion_detection/README.md

 * Improve model accuracy with more advanced architectures (e.g., EfficientNet, Transformer-based models) or training techniques (e.g., data augmentation, transfer learning).
 * Explore techniques to handle occlusions and variations in pose and lighting conditions.

+Author

+This project was developed by Efstratios Karkanis (stratoskarkanis2@gmail.com).
+This code is primarily intended for educational purposes.

+References

+### Dataset

+I. J. Goodfellow et al., "Challenges in representation learning: A report on the 2013 Conference on Representation Learning (ICLR)," *arXiv preprint arXiv:1307.0414*, 2013.

+### Related Work

+O. Arriaga, P. G. Plöger, and M. Valdenegro, "Real-time facial expression recognition tutorial," *CoRR*, abs/1705.02788, 2017.

+License

+This project is licensed under the [MIT License](LICENSE).
+See the `LICENSE` file for details.